 - FICO score

 - Years of credit

 The application process is tailored to the needs of the applicant allowing Upstart to pass on its savings directly to the borrower.
 This can be seen in its 4.99 percent-29.99 percent APR Range, low fees, and competitive max loan term (five years).The process, from start to finish, is also incredibly fast.
 Most borrowers are able to receive their funds the day after they apply and are approved (it takes up to three days for education loans).
 This is at least a day faster than some top personal loan companies.

 Although the approval process is tailored to meet the needs of the individual applicant, being approved can be challenging.
 The average Upstart personal loan borrower has the following credentials:

 Since most borrowers are looking to consolidate debt, the above credentials can be difficult to meet.

 Fees Can Add Up

 Upstart personal loans do have fees to consider.
-It enforces an origination fee of 1%-6%.
+It enforces an origination fee of 1 percent to 6 percent.
 This fee is taken out of the loan before the funds are disbursed to you, meaning 1percent to 6 percent of the total amount of the loan is taken out.
 This percentage is determined by how qualified the borrower is, with higher rates going to less qualified applicants.
-Upstart also charges late fees at a standard rate of 5% or $15 (whichever is greater).
+Upstart also charges late fees at a standard rate of 5 percent or $15 (whichever is greater).
 Unlike some of its competitors, Upstart does not charge a check processing fee or a prepayment penalty.